-Coronavirus Anxiety: Coping with Stress, Fear, and Uncertainty
+Coronavirus Anxiety: Coping with Stress, Fear, and Worry

 Fears about COVID-19 can take an emotional toll, especially if you’re already living with an anxiety disorder.
 But you’re not powerless.
 These tips can help you get through this stressful time.

 It’s a frightening time.
 We’re in the midst of a worldwide pandemic, with cities and even entire countries shutting down.
 Some of us are in areas that have already been affected by coronavirus.
 Others are bracing for what may come.
 And all of us are watching the headlines and wondering, “What is going to happen next?”

 For many people, the uncertainty surrounding coronavirus is the hardest thing to handle.
 We don’t know how exactly we’ll be impacted or how bad things might get.
 And that makes it all too easy to catastrophize and spiral out into overwhelming dread and panic.
 But there are many things you can do—even in the face of this unique crisis—to manage your anxiety and fears.